kvietmeier/AzureLabs/scripts/README.md

 │   ├───examples
 │   └───users
 ```
-AVD Scripts: Scripts related to AVD
+AVD Scripts: Scripts related to AVD<br>
 users: Has a script I grabbed off GitHub to add users to AD.<br>
-examples: Code snippets and scripts I have downloaded - most are not mine.
+examples: Code snippets and scripts I have downloaded - most are not mine.<br>

 ### Usage